crabmusket/haskell-simple-concurrency/src/tutorial.md

 ## Select

 Go has a built-in `select` statement that will wait on one of several channels, and perform some code depending on which one produced a result first (much like the POSIX `select` function).
-Haskell has no built-in feature for this, like it doesn't have directed channels - but again, we can write it ourselves if we're willing to put a little bit of time in.
+Haskell has no built-in feature for this, like it doesn't have directed channels - but again, we can write it ourselves if we're willing to put a tiny bit of effort in.

 Let's start with how I intend the function to work.
 Since `select` is intended to receive a single result, we'll build it on top of `MVar`s rather than channels.